 A custom cheeseboard or cutting board (ideally with a built-in knife set) is an entertaining staple that shouldn’t be overlooked.
 Not needing to rummage around for serving implements when company is over is…genius.
-One tip—I highly recommend going with a coated board like this one I found from this well-reviewed Etsy seller.
+One tip—I highly recommend going with a coated board like this one I found on Etsy.
 These are always easier to wipe down than the raw/ uncoated boards and tend to stay intact over time.
 Also, and maybe it’s just me, but don’t you feel like the porous wooden boards never get clean?
 Ick.

 2. Vintage Tiered Cake Stand: (~$79)

 If the couple enjoys entertaining or appreciates vintage decor, they’ll love The Brooklyn Teacup’s 2-Tier & 3-Tier Cake Stands, which are perfect for way more than just tea parties.
-Choose from a large and growing selection of vintage stands or place a custom order to create a serving piece that perfectly complements the couple’s aesthetic or décor.
+Choose from a curated selection of vintage stands and one-of-a-kind items that will perfectly complement the couple’s aesthetic or décor.

 And if you really know the couple—like, you’re in the family—you could surprise them by upcycling their china: turning family heirlooms, perhaps grandma’s dishes, into beautiful serving pieces that they’ll be far more likely to use than grandma’s service for 12.
 Whether or not the couple has registered for fine china, a tiered stand made from vintage china makes for an incredibly unique, practical, thoughtful and eco-friendly gift.
 Extra points because it can easily be configured into a variety of sizes, taken apart, and stored compactly.